 Eating a variety of foods is an important way to stay healthy.
-Food contains nutrients like protein, carbohydrates, and fats, as well as many different vitamins and minerals, and other compounds that can help keep you healthy.
+Food contains nutrients like protein, carbohydrates, fats, fiber, and water, as well as many different vitamins and minerals, and other compounds that can keep you healthy.
 Your body uses all of these to keep your muscles, bones, organs, and other tissues healthy and strong.
 Eating a mix of nutritious foods can also reduce your risk for many diseases and conditions, including heart disease, stroke, diabetes, and high blood pressure.

 If you answer “yes” to these questions, you might benefit from supplements or fortified foods: